binaryage/chromex/examples/lein-figwheel/readme.md

   * background page listens for connections from popup buttons and content scripts (there can be multiple of them)
   * popup button connects to the background page and sends a simple "HELLO" message after connection
   * content script connects to the background page and sends a simple "HELLO" message after connection
   * content script does a simple page analysis upon launch (it counts number of script tags) and sends an info message to the background page
-  * background page listens to tab creation events and notifies all connected clients about new tabs being created
+  * background page listens to tab creation events and notifies all connected clients about new tabs

 #### **chromex-sample** project has following configuration: